 Part 1 - To be Completed by Parent/Carer

 To the Headteacher: (add name) School:

+(add name)

 My child (name) Date of birth:

-Class has the following medical con ndition
+Class has the following medical co ndition

 I wish for him/her to have the following medicine a administered by school staff, as indicated below:

 Name of Medication:

 Dose/Amount to be given:

 Time(s) at which to be given:

 Means of administration:

+Have been self the schild as a size this good for the and desirations at 0

-How long will the child require this medication to be ne administered?
+How long will the child require this medication to be administered?

 Known side effects and any special precautions (please attach details)

 Procedures to take in case of emergency (please attach details)

 Emergency Contact 1 Emergency Contact 2

 Name: Name:

+Telephone Telephone

-Telephone Work: Telephone Work:
+Work: Work:

 Home: Home:

 Mobile: Mobile:

 Relationship: Relationship:

 I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
 I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.

+Name: Signature:

-Name: Signature: Relationship to child: Date: Part 2 - To be completed by Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoo on break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) , This arrangement will continue until (either the end date for the course of medicine or until the parents instruct otherwise).
+Relationship to child: Date:

+Part 2 - To be completed by Headteacher/Medication Coordinator Confirmation of agreement to a administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) This arrangement will continue unt il (either the end date for the course of medicine or until a the parents instruct otherwise).
+Name: Signature: Headteacner/Ivledication Coordina tor School:
-Signature: